 Panels (a) and (b) of figure 6 illustrate that the impacts of fines on collections balances and payroll employment are present and comparable in both of these subsamples.
 In particular, panel (b) implies that traffic fines both reduce the likelihood of transitions into the payroll records for those not in the payroll-covered jobs at baseline and accelerate transitions out of the payroll records for those who are "employed" at baseline.
-The point estimate associated with the latter effect is slightly larger than (-0.007 versus -0.005), but estimates are much less precise for the considerably smaller baseline employed sample.
-Moreover, in proportion to the means, the impact for the baseline unemployed group is substantially larger.
+The point estimate associated with the latter effect is slightly larger (-0.007 versus -0.005), but estimates are much less precise for the considerably smaller baseline employed sample.